zahidoverflow/tdl/GITHUB_PAGES_SETUP.md

 7. Test the URL: https://zahidoverflow.github.io/tdl

-It should redirect to the install.ps1 script.
+It should return a small PowerShell bootstrap script (used by the one-liner).

 ## Testing